Application and Admissions

 Petitions for Degree Requirements

-Students must complete 40 upper division Comm units.
+Once formally processed into the full major, students must complete 40 upper-division Comm units.
 Courses must be taken for a letter grade; P/N grades will not count toward major.
 While there are no required full major courses, the following limitations apply:

-By petition, students may apply up to 8 units of the following courses from outside the Department of Communication:
+Students may apply up to 8 units of the following courses from outside the Department of Communication toward their 40 UD unit requirement:

 • Asian American Studies 127